 Directory: C:\Users\Anoop\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup

-So, with powershell, we are able to create shortcut with in few second rather than going through all the Wizards like mentioned below.
-If you don’t want to use PowerShell you can follow the screen shots below to create a shortcut of applications in Windows 10.
-Remember that I couldn’t find any ways add modern/universal app in Windows 10 to add to Windows 10 startup.
+So, with PowerShell, we can create shortcuts within a few seconds rather than going through all the Wizards mentioned below.
+If you don’t want to use PowerShell, you can follow the screenshots below to create a shortcut for applications in Windows 10.
+Remember that I couldn’t find any ways to add a modern/universal app in Windows 10 to add to Windows 10 startup.